hmc-sysadmin/labs/apache.md

   5. Now, protect the password file the same way as you did for `.htaccess`

-  6. To "activate" password protection, we would need to edit the admin page's config file once more.
-In `/etc/apache2/vhosts.d/net.(your server).admin.conf`, change the `AllowOverride` directive from **all** to **AuthConfig**.
-Then, after the `Allow` directive, add the line:

-            Satisfy All

-        This makes it so that incoming requests have to satisfy both the `require` and `Allow` directive settings.

-    7. Don't forget to reload apache!

     8. Now try it out!
 You shoul be greeted with a login page instead this time around, meaning that the configuration changes worked.
         P.S.
 You may have to reload the page (ctrl-R) in order for the